Storika Logo

 Final takeaway

 The term influencer CRM software can sound boring, but the actual problem underneath it is not.
-Brands are trying to build creator programs that get smarter with repetition.
+Brands are trying to build creator programs that get smarter with repetition — and the retention data above shows most programs are still losing that battle.

 That does not happen because a tool stores more rows.
 It happens because the system preserves the right memory: what happened, what worked, what failed, what this creator prefers, and what the team should do differently next time.